kartik-3/Snapdeal-Gatling-API-Tests/README.md

 These tests are built on Scala.

 Using Gatling, did performance and load testing on all the APIs of Snapdeal mobile application.
-Built complex scripts by randomiing device IDs, analysing heavy load, etc.
+Built complex scripts by randomizing device IDs, analysing heavy load, etc.